-Remove and reinstall the indicated cartridge, making sure it is correctly installed.
-If this message continues to appear, replace the indicated cartridge.

 HP printer update options

 A HP printer normally provides three options to the update as shown below.

-er update uptions
+Printer Update Options

-Install Automatically (Recommended)
+Install Automatically (Recommended) >

-Alert When Available
+O Alert When Available >

-• Do Not Check
+Do Not Check ?

 If the end user chooses "do not check", the printer will pop up a message strongly recommending the update checking.